anaskalt/fedra/README.rst

 The **anomaly-dfl** project is structured as follows:

-- `main.py`: Entry point for the federated learning process.
+- `anomaly-dfl/main.py`: Entry point for the federated learning process.
-- `models/`: Contains the neural network models.
+- `anomaly-dfl/models/`: Contains the neural network models.
-- `p2p/`: Implements the P2P communication for model sharing.
+- `anomaly-dfl/network/`: Implements the P2P communication.
-- `utils/`: Provides utility functions for data loading and weight manipulation.
+- `anomaly-dfl/utils/`: Provides utility functions for data loading and weight manipulation.
 - `data/`: Hosts the dataset used for training.
 - `tests/`: Contains unit tests for various components of the project.
 - `docs/`: Documentation for the project.